Macedonians (ethnic group): Genetics

 Y-DNA studies suggest that Macedonians, along with neighboring South Slavs, are distinct from other Slavic-speaking populations in Europe, and near half of their Y-chromosome DNA haplogroups are likely to be inherited from inhabitants of the Balkans that predated sixth-century Slavic migrations.
 A diverse set of Y-DNA haplogroups are found in Macedonians at significant levels, including I2a1b, E-V13, R1a1, R1b, J2a, G2a, encoding a complex pattern of demographic processes.
 Similar distributions of the same haplogroups are found in neighboring populations.
-I2a1b (22–31%) and E-V13 (19–35%) are the most dominate Y-DNA haplogroups in Macedonians, followed by R1a (9–14%), J2 (6–16%) and R1b (5–16%) which occur at similar frequencies.
+I2a1b (22–31%) and E-V13 (19–35%) are the most dominant Y-DNA haplogroups in Macedonians, followed by R1a (9–14%), J2 (6–16%) and R1b (5–16%) which occur at similar frequencies.
 I2a1b is typically found in Slavic-speaking populations in the Western Balkans (especially in the Dinaric Alps), while R1a1 is typically found in Slavic-speaking populations across Europe; haplogroups such as E-V13 and J2 occur at high frequencies in neighboring non-Slavic populations.
 On the other hand R1b is the most frequently occurring haplogroup in Western Europe and G2a is most frequently found in Caucasus and the adjacent areas.
 According to a DNA data for 17 Y-chromosomal STR loci in Macedonians, in comparison to other South Slavs and Kosovo Albanians, the Macedonian population had the lowest genetic (Y-STR) distance against the Bulgarian population while having the largest distance against the Croatian population.
 However, the observed populations did not have significant differentiation in Y-STR population structure, except partially for Kosovo Albanians.
 Genetic similarity, irrespective of language and ethnicity, has a strong correspondence to geographic proximity in European populations.
 MtDNA ancestry from the Macedonian population is similar to other European countries, sharing West Eurasian haplogroups; predominantly haplogroup H. Most frequent lineages in Macedonians are H (41.10%), Haplogroup U (16%) (with U5 at 8.90%), J (7.50%), T2 (6.20%), and X (6.20%).
 The haplogroups observed less frequently include W (4.0%) and K (5.0%).